nicewangli/git/readme.txt

-haha , that is change;
+Git is a version control system.
-jackson wang ,you are a idol;
+Git is free software.